Amritpal-001/amritpal-001.github.io/_pages/home.md

   - /home.html
 ---

-Amrit is a MS in computer science Grad student at Georgia Tech, USA.
-He is trained physician with Bachelor of Medicine and Bachelor of Surgery(MBBS).
+Dr. Amritpal Singh is physician with Bachelor of Medicine and Bachelor of Surgery at Maulana Azad Medical College (Delhi, India), where you gained clinical experience in medicine and surgery.
+Later he worked as a Clinical Research Physician at Qure.ai, where they contributed to the development of AI-based medical imaging products for lung cancer, traumatic brain injury and tuberculosis.

-He believes that the fusion of technology to medicine is an essential path to the democratization of health.
+He is currently pursuing a Master of Science in Computer Science and machine learning at the Georgia Institute of Technology, USA.
+He is also Graduate Research Assistant at the BioML Lab at Georgia Tech, where you focused on mutlimodal medical imaging, Alzheimer's disease, causal inference and medical robotics.
+With a strong passion for research, He has published articles in scientific journals and actively participates in hackathons and competitions.

 {% include project_timeline.html %}